vonsturm/rstudio/README.md

 ### Mount volume

-Add the `-v` option when launching the container
+Add the `-v` option when launching the container using the `docker run` command
 ```
 -v </local/workspace>:/home/rstudio
 ```